PMVTrang/opengl-glut/README.md

 Haven't update to use keyboard to control number of interations yet.

 ## Lab04 - dinosaur
-Draw a dinosaur by reading edges' coordinates from .bat file.
+Draw a dinosaur by reading vertices' coordinates from .bat file.
 Then draw another dinosaur, half the size, face-to-face with the previous one.

 ## Lab05 - moving stickman
-Draw a stickman, reading fixed coordinate edges from array.
+Draw a stickman, reading fixed coordinate vertices from array.
 Stickman auto moves back and forth with arms and legs swinging.

 Haven't update to use keyboard to control stickman movement yet.